 b) Upon completion of the collaborative evaluation on the effectiveness of the partnership, Health Net and the ECM provider may use findings to inform any necessary improvements of the partnership to drive continuous quality improvement.

-Health Net Quality Improvement Committees
+Health Net Quality Improvement and Health Equity Committees

-The Health Net Quality Improvement Committee (HNQIC) is responsible for oversight of the Quality Improvement (QI) program and monitoring the quality and safety of care and services rendered to Health Net members.
+The Health Net Quality Improvement and Health Equity Committee (QIHEC) is responsible to ensure quality and safety of care and services rendered to Health Net members.